Homeschooled Student Information

 Placement

 The CollegeNow staff works with students and their families on an individual basis to determine readiness for college-level coursework.
-Tompkins Cortland uses the Accuplacer test to determine placement in Reading, Writing, and Math courses.
+Tompkins Cortland may use the Accuplacer test to determine placement in Reading, Writing, and Math courses.
 Students can familiarize themselves with the placement testing process by reviewing the Accuplacer study guide, which includes an overview of topics and links to online practice questions.
 The College's Baker Center has also created an excellent Math study resource called the Go2Guide, with links to practice videos for each topic covered in the College Math's curriculum through Trigonometry.

 Course Registration

-Courses are available at the College's part-time tuition rate, plus fees and textbooks.
+A searchable database of all Tompkins Cortland courses is available through the college’s course catalog.
+Students may enroll in courses that take place on the College campus, the Cortland Extension Center, and online by submitting this registration form to CollegeNow.
+These courses are available at the College's part-time tuition rate, plus any course-specific fees or textbooks.
 In lieu of a traditional textbook, some courses use OER, which are digital learning materials; the College charges a $10 fee for the OER.

 A Certificate of Residence for each student is required annually to ensure the in-state tuition rate.